vkdolea/age-system/README.md

 # Unofficial AGE System for FVTT
 Unofficial implementation of AGE System (Green Ronin) for Foundry VTT
+#### Version 0.0.3

 ## Intro
 This is a work in progress, not meant to be actualy used during normal play.
-Revision stuck at 0.0.1 until first publi

 ### Shortcuts
 1. Shift + Click on Attack or Damage rolls trigger GM roll (only GM can see).